TheMannu/Git-Github/Git Questions.md

 42. **How do you handle large binary files in Git?**
     - Use Git LFS (Large File Storage) to track large files efficiently.

+43. **What is the difference between `origin` and `upstream` in Git?**
+    - `origin` refers to the default remote repository, typically your clone. `upstream` is usually the original repository from which your project was forked.

+44. **How do you handle Git hooks?**
+    - Git hooks are scripts placed in the `.git/hooks` directory that trigger actions at various points in Git operations (e.g., pre-commit, post-merge).